lukeraymonddowning/alpinimations/README.md

 We currently support all Tailwind UI animations and will be adding animations from more places over time.

 ## Installation

 To install the package, simply run `composer require lukeraymonddowning/alpinimations` in the terminal from the root of your Laravel project.

-If you'd like to edit the animation files, you can publish the views by running
+If you'd like to edit the animation files, you can publish the views by running `php artisan vendor:publish --provider=Lukeraymonddowning\Alpinimations\AlpinationServiceProvider`.

 ## Usage